 Retailers are now primarily focusing on leveraging the latest technology to enhance customer experience

-This blog will give you insights on how retailers are adopting new technology trends, along with the possible challenges that they might face during their transformational journeys.
+In this blog, we take a look at how retailers are adopting new technology trends, along with the possible challenges that they might face during their transformational journeys.

 1. Delivering omnichannel experience should be a strategy, not trend